Top 9 Things To Do In Dublin Plus Best Hotels & Restaurants

 However, there is one hidden gem in the heart of Temple Bar that does allow you to book in advance: The Vintage Cocktail Club.

 In true speakeasy form, it is a little hard to find.
 Look for a black door marked only with the letters VCC.
 Once you find it, ring the doorbell, and you’re welcomed into the 3 story speakeasy complete with a rooftop terrace.
-They also serve some delicious sharing boards and small plates.

 Gardens & Greens